Sunset Park, Brooklyn: Ferry services

 From 1997 to 2001, SeaStreak service was available at the Brooklyn Army Terminal heading to Pier 11/Wall Street, the East 34th Street Ferry Landing, the Sandy Hook Bay Marina, or Riis Landing on summer Fridays.
 After subway service in Lower Manhattan was disrupted following 9/11, the city established a free ferry service from the Brooklyn Army Terminal's 58th Street Pier to Pier 11/Wall Street, using funds provided by the Federal Emergency Management Agency.
 New York Water Taxi took over the route in 2003 and instituted a fare.
 In 2008, New York Water Taxi established a route between Pier 11 and Breezy Point, Queens, with a stop at Brooklyn Army Terminal.
 This service was indefinitely suspended in 2010 due to lack of funding.

 In the aftermath of subway disruptions arising from Hurricane Sandy on October 29, 2012, SeaStreak began running a route from Rockaway Park, Queens, to Pier 11 and the East 34th Street ferry terminal.
 The route was renewed several times through mid-2014, but was discontinued on October 31, 2014, because of a lack of funding.
 Sunset Park has been served by NYC Ferry's South Brooklyn and Rockaway routes since 2017.
 In January 2020, the New York City Economic Development Corporation announced that NYC Ferry would construct a new stop at 42nd Street near Industry City/Bush Terminal, which would open in 2021.

+Metropolitan Detention Center

+Sunset Park is home to the Metropolitan Detention Center (MDC), as of 2025 the only active federal jail in New York City, and has been home to a number of high-profile detainees and convicts, including in recent years 6ix9ine, R. Kelly, Ghislaine Maxwell, Luigi Mangione, Sam Bankman-Fried and Sean "Diddy" Combs.
+The facility is also known for its subpar conditions, and several homicides and suicides have taken place there in recent years.